What to watch for when the Seahawks play the Miami Dolphins — plus Bob Condotta’s prediction

 Metcalf is third in the NFL in receiving yards per reception (24.8) and third in receiving yards (297), while Lockett is tied for fourth in receptions (24) and tied for first in touchdowns (four).
 They have simply been unguardable, especially in man coverage situations.

-Now comes a Miami team that has played the fifth-most snaps of man coverage so far, according to Pro Football Focus, but has the third-worst grade on those snaps and also has some injury issues in the back end (though it looks like star cornerback Byron Jones, who missed last week, may be able to play).
+Now comes a Miami team that has played the fifth-most snaps of man coverage so far, according to Pro Football Focus, but has the third-worst grade on those snaps and also has some injury issues in the back end with cornerback Byron Jones — who signed with Miami in March as a free agent to a deal paying him $16.5 million a year — is listed as doubtful with groin and Achilles injuries.
+Rookie Noah Igbinoghene, a first-round pick in April, will get his second career start in his place.
 Sounds like a formula for a few more big Seahawks passing plays.

 Player to watch